cs444-epfl/cs444/hands-on/ho1.md

-# Week 1: Setup of the environment
+# HO1: Setup and introduction to Unity

 ## Objectives
 - [Set up Git and GitHub](#set-up-git-and-github) and become comfortable with their basic functionalities: